LiTransProQA: an LLM-based Literary Translation evaluation metric with Professional Question Answering

 \paragraph{\iyyer} Three prompting methods are examined for translating paragraphs using \gpttf: translating sentence-by-sentence without context (\sent), translating sentence-by-sentence with full paragraph context (\sentp), and directly translating a whole paragraph (\para).
 The dataset includes direct pairwise preference annotations comparing \sent vs.\ \para, \sentp vs.\ \para, and \gtran vs.\ \para.

-For the adequacy measure of cases with multiple human translations, we consider the version rated highest in human evaluations.
+\paragraph{Adequacy} For the adequacy measure of cases with multiple human translations, we consider the version rated highest in human evaluations.
 This approach is reasonable since older translations may be less appealing to modern annotators due to changes in language and style over time. \zr{Regarding the adequacy performance of annotators (human level), only \liteval provides annotations scoring both human translation and MT outputs.
 In contrast, \iyyer and PAR3 only contain human annotations of MT outputs, making it impossible to determine annotators' adequacy performance.}

 \paragraph{Correlation metric} \zr{The choice of correlation metrics (\acceq and \kendall) is motivated by two reasons.
 First, both have been recently adopted in the WMT shared task, one of the most renowned venues for MT evaluation, ensuring comparability with prior work.
 Second, the \iyyer and PAR3 datasets contain only pairwise comparison data.
 In this setting, \kendall and \acceq are particularly well-suited, as the number of concordant and discordant pairs is well-defined even under binary labels.
 By contrast, Pearson and Spearman correlations require continuous or ordinal scores, making them less appropriate for pairwise judgments.}